ArkEcosystemArchive/gitbooks-guides/devops-guides/how-to-setup-a-node-with-docker.md

 This will run two separate containers.
 One for Core itself and another one for PostgreSQL.

+Remember that the API will be available only after the relay finishes the update.
+Until there, the container will respond with `Connection reset by peer` to any request made any of its ports.

 ### How To Run a Relay and a Forger Node

 #### Prerequisites to be installed: